truizlop/LearningSwiftByExample/README.md

 ## Conclusion

 This little experiment shows the power Swift has to build a **Domain-Specific Language** (DSL) in a few lines of code.
 I didn't even had to use features like **operator overloading** or **protocol extensions**, which gives you a lot of freedom to extend existing things to match your needs.

-I hope you have enjoyed the post as much as I did when I was doing this Playground, and feel free to leave a comment below if you want to discuss anything!

  [1]: https://gist.github.com/raul/544948
  [2]: http://initwithstyle.net/2015/11/tdd-in-swift-playgrounds/